Rhombik/rhombik-object-repository/README.md

 ---

 Neither of us are proffesional programmers.
 If you want to know how we did something, please drop us a line.
-The code is probably pretty shitty, but we're here to explain anything that doesn't make sense.
+The code is probably pretty skitty, but we're here to explain anything that doesn't make sense.

 We would love to restructure this at some point.